FTLam11/fronk-tolks/README.md

   and money.
 How quickly can we adapt and change our code?

 In an ideal world, we would write perfect code and not care about testing.
-Unfortunately, there is no easy button.
+Business problems would also never change, so we would just write the code once and never change it again.
+Unfortunately, we live in the real world and there is no easy button.

 ![Not so easy](http://granitegrok.com/wp-content/uploads/2013/05/not-so-easy-button.png)